bbenchoff/AGaMEMnon/tools/bundle/README.md

 `manifest.json` is the single pin list for Windows and Linux SDK bundles.
-`build_bundle.py` consumes already built/verified tool trees and produces a relocatable archive containing the AGaMEMnon wheel, OSS CAD Suite, the AGRV2K nextpnr binary and its exact runtime, a RISC-V GCC toolchain, and compatible OpenOCD.
+`build_bundle.py` consumes already built/verified tool trees and produces a relocatable archive containing the AGaMEMnon wheel, OSS CAD Suite, the AGRV2K nextpnr binary and its exact runtime, and a RISC-V GCC toolchain.
+Compatible OpenOCD is optional: when it is supplied, its exact corresponding GPL source is mandatory and is copied into the archive.

 Release automation must build nextpnr from the pinned commit plus `agamemnon/engine/uarch/agrv2k/agrv2k.cc`, run the repository test suite, run